aci-ref/facilitation_leading_practices/activities/05-assistance.md

 steps, though the overall process is still very similar in some ways to issue resolution.
 Some non-issue questions may actually lead to a true engagement, where a more complex ACI plan can be discussed.
-However, the progression to deciding an engagement is necessary would still follow the first few steps below, and according to practices described in *[Engaging Researchers](03-engagement)*.
+However, the progression to deciding if an engagement is necessary would still follow the first few steps below and according to practices described in *[Engaging Researchers](03-engagement)*.
 As a clear demonstration, we provide two simple examples of email communication for non-issue requests, though the same ideas would apply within the context of other assistance route(s).